Hump Day May 3, 2017

 What is hump day?
-It’s Wednesday.
-The hump to your work week.
-2 days down and 2 days to go.
+The Wednesday made famous by these Geico commercials !
 On hump days I will be sharing articles, videos, or other form of entertainment.
-It will include links to other posts I have liked throughout the week.
-Some are parenting articles, others are personal finance ones, and occasionally there will be a random funny article.
+It will include a link to another parenting, personal finance, and random article.
 Enjoy!

 Hump day May 3, 2017: On this day

 You can thank this date in 1978 for the first time SPAM was sent.
 It was on this date that the first unsolicited bulk commercial e-mail (i.e. spam) was sent by Digital Equipment Corporation to every ARPAnet address on the US west coast.
 ARPAnet was the precursor to the internet and you can thank that marketing representative (Gary Thuerk) for the start if spam.
 He worked with engineer Carl Gartley to send an email about the first DEC computer capable of connecting easily to ARPAnet.
 Some call this the first SPAM, others argue it was technically not SPAM as ARPAnet was for contractual work.
 That the first true SPAM occured in the 1990s.
 Either way, this is your bit of today in history for today.

 Posted on National Super Hero Day (yes there is literally a day for everything) The White Coat Investor (one of my favorite sites) writes about Your SuperPower- Not Sucking at Money.
 Unfortunately this a rare super power but much easier to learn then jumping over buildings.